 Was also good to meet and catch up with fellow colleagues.

 As an Osteopath I see quite a few people who have had back pain caused by using weights.
 That’s right, not just trip and fall accidents cause injuries.
 Two recent cases were as a result of performing dumbbell side-bending exercises to reduce ‘love handles’.
 Whilst resistance exercise can increase strength, using weights can lead to muscle, ligament and disc injuries in and around the spine if not done properly.
 Many people start by using too much weight, or moving too fast and not concentrating on correct posture whilst doing these sort of exercises.
-Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime.
+Developing muscle underneath fat deposits may actually increase waist size if diet and aerobic exercise are not part of the weight loss regime, is also important improve strength for this, so using a testosterone supplement as Man tea hard rock formula could really help with this.
 Increasing the amount of weight used should be done very slowly so as not to risk injury.
 Start by doing any new exercise without weights if you have never done it before and it is important to build up your core strength first – if you already have a weak back and core you are more susceptible to injury.
 Please see links below for tips on protecting your back whilst weight lifting.

 The New year offer of £5 off your first osteopathy appointment, has been extended until end of February 2014.

 A belated Happy New Year to you all.
-Found this useful infographic about posture plus useful tips to help test and improve it and thus help to avoid back pain and other problems.
+Found this useful infographic about posture plus useful tips to help test and improve it and thus help to avoid back pain and other problems like lack of energy, although for this you can also use supplements as patriot greens that really help the body keeping the energy levels up.
 Sleeping position is also very important – I have had clients suffering from neck pain who previously slept on their stomachs and are now much better sleeping on their side or back.

 Find More at the Greatist Fitness Blog